-- 26. (1) The Senate consists of the - - (a) Vice-Chancellor and Principal (Chairperson); - (b) Pro Vice-Chancellor and Vice-Principal (Deputy Chairperson) - (c) Deputy Vice-Chancellors; - (d) Registrar, - (e) Executive Deans; - (f) Vice-Deans that are not otherwise full professors; - (g) full professors (permanent full time); - (h) heads of academic schools that are not otherwise full professors; - (i) heads of academic departments that are not otherwise full professors; - Executive Directors responsible for academic and research activities, determined by the Senate from time to time; - (k) two external members of the Council appointed by the Council; and - (I) two representatives of the University Student Representative Council, elected by the University Student Representative Council. - (2) The following are permanent invitees to Senate (and not members): - (i) Vice-Deans who are not otherwise full professors; - (ii) heads of academic departments who are not otherwise full professors; - (iii) heads of faculty administration; and - (iv) such other functionaries as determined by the Chairperson from time to time - (3) Such additional members are determined by the Senate from time to time. - (4) The majority of the Senate members are senior academic employees.
+- 26. (1) The Senate consists of the - - (a) Vice-Chancellor and Principal (Chairperson); - (b) Deputy Vice-Chancellors; - (c) Registrar; - (d) Executive Deans; - (e) Vice-Deans that are not otherwise full professors; - (f) full professors (permanent full time); - (g) heads of academic schools that are not otherwise full professors; - (h) heads of academic departments that are not otherwise full professors; - (i) Executive Directors responsible for academic and research activities, determined by the Senate from time to time; - (j) two external members of the Council appointed by the Council; and - (k) two representatives of the University Student Representative Council, elected by the University Student Representative Council. - (2) The following are permanent invitees to Senate (and not members): - (i) heads of faculty administration; and - (ii) such other functionaries as determined by the Chairperson from time to time. - (3) Such additional members are determined by the Senate from time to time. - (4) The majority of the Senate members are senior academic employees.